tapis-project/documentation/source/technical/jobs.rst

 Introduction to Jobs
 ====================

 The Tapis v3 Jobs service is specialized to run containerized applications on any host that supports container runtimes.
 Currently, Docker, Singularity and ZIP containers are supported.
-The Jobs service uses the Systems, Apps, Files and Security Kernel services to process jobs.
+The Jobs service uses the Systems, Apps, Files and Security Kernel services to launch, monitor and manage jobs.

 API Endpoints
 -------------